We’re committed to

 Wait times depend on the availability (times & days) of the family.

 Morning and early afternoon appointments are filled sooner.

-Our clinic coordinator calls when the needed therapy spot opens and schedules the evaluation.
+Our scheduling coordinator calls when the needed therapy spot opens and schedules the evaluation.

 The family is emailed a confirmation email with the necessary paperwork.